Jill Biden tells America Joe Biden can heal a divided country as he formally becomes the Democratic presidential nominee

 Republican support for Biden again on display

-The evening will also feature a video about the cross-party friendship between Biden and late Sen. John McCain, narrated by the Arizona Republican's widow, Cindy, a senior Democratic official told CNN.
+The evening also featured a video about the cross-party friendship between Biden and the late Sen. John McCain, narrated by the Arizona Republican's widow, Cindy.

 The Senate veterans once traded barbs on foreign policy but bonded across party lines in a friendship dating to when McCain served as a military aide after returning from years as a prisoner in the Vietnam War.

-The former vice president delivered a powerful eulogy for his friend at his memorial service after he died of brain cancer in 2018.
+The former vice president delivered a powerful eulogy for his friend at McCain's memorial service after he died of brain cancer in 2018.

 "My name is Joe Biden.
 I'm a Democrat.
 And I love John McCain," he said.

-The video, entitled "An Unlikely Friendship," may trigger President Donald Trump, who long feuded with McCain and still brings up his thumbs-down vote three years ago that scuppered a Republican attempt to repeal Obamacare.

-Another prominent Republican -- former Secretary of State Colin Powell, who served under President George W. Bush -- offered a video testimonial about Biden during Tuesday night's program as part of the Democrats' effort to draw in Republicans and independents who are frustrated with Trump's leadership and his divisive tactics.
+Another prominent Republican -- former Secretary of State Colin Powell, who served under President George W. Bush -- offered a video testimonial about Biden as part of the Democrats' effort to draw in Republicans and independents who are frustrated with Trump's leadership and his divisive tactics.

 Though Powell, who was also chairman of the Joint Chiefs of Staff under President George H.W.
 Bush, served under Republican administrations, he has voted for Democrats in the three most recent presidential elections.